Goals

 We will be building on the same demo cluster used in previous guides in this section: a single-node K3s cluster deployed on a small cloud server with a public IP address.

-While it is not required to use the same setup for this installment, K3s is strongly recommended as it bundles and configures some essential components for exposing our services to the public.
+While it is not required to use exact same setup for this installment, K3s is strongly recommended as it bundles and configures some essential components for exposing our services to the public.
 If you are running a different Kubernetes distribution, you may need to adjust configuration accordingly.

-By default, K3s runs a Traefik proxy instance as a LoadBalancer service bound to the public IP address of the server node on host ports 80 (HTTP) and 443 (HTTPS).
+Regardless, we should understand how K3s’ default configuration has enabled public traffic to our cluster.
+By default, K3s runs a Traefik Proxy instance as a LoadBalancer service bound to the public IP address of the server node on host ports 80 (HTTP) and 443 (HTTPS).

 Services can be listed with kubectl get service